octoml/homebrew-tap/README.md

 # OctoML's Homebrew Tap

-Homebrew Tap of OctoML products and tool the preferred way to instal the `octoai` CLI on macOS.
+Homebrew Tap of OctoML products and tool the preferred way to install the `octoai` CLI on macOS.

 ## How do I install packages from here?